This post was updated on March 30th, 2023

 Elevated androgens like testosterone are one of the hallmarks of a PCOS diagnosis.
 Elevated androgen levels are closely associated with insulin resistance.
 Some researchers believe these two factors are the main causes of PCOS [5].

 The best way to lower androgens is to improve insulin sensitivity (see above).
-Reducing inflammation also helps.
+Reducing inflammation is also very powerful.

 5. Reduce Inflammation